Second presidency of Tabaré Vázquez

-The second presidency of Tabaré Vázquez began on 1 March 2015 when he was inaugurated as the 41st president of Uruguay.
-Vázquez, a member of the Broad Front Party took office following his victory over the National Party nominee Luis Lacalle Pou in the second round of the 2014 general election, thus granting another five years of leftist governments.
+The Second presidency of Tabaré Vázquez refers to Tabaré Vázquez's second and last tenure as the 41st president of Uruguay whicu started on 1 March 2015 when he was inauguration until he left office on 1 March 2020.
+Vázquez, a member of the Broad Front Party had also previously served as Uruguay's president from 2005 until 2010 but nonetheless, Vázquez took office following his victory over the National Party nominee Luis Lacalle Pou (Note: Lacalle Pou is also the son of former president Luis Alberto Lacalle which also ran and made it to the runoff in the Previous 2009 Election.) in second round of the 2014 general election, thus granting another five years of leftism.
 This presidential term continued the policies established since the Broad Front came into power in 2005.
-Among the featured policies a National Caregiving System was established, also the Ibirapitá Plan was created to promote the introduction of technology to the elderly, the transgender people law and the authorization of the second pulp mill plant of multinational company UPM.
+Among the featured policies were the establishment of a National Caregiving System, the creation of the Ibirapitá Plan to promote the introduction of technology among the elderly, the transgender people law, and the authorization of the second pulp mill plant of the multinational company UPM.

 2014 national elections

-By the general election in October, Broad Front obtained 47.81% of votes against 30.88% obtained by the runner-up National Party and 12.89% of Colorado Party, among others, what required to make a second round to elect the presidential formula.
-There, Broad Front got elected 15 of 30 seats in the Senate, near to get absolute majority in this chamber (which at the end reached when its Vicepresident was elected).
+By the general election in October, Broad Front obtained 47.81% of votes against 30.88% obtained by the runner-up National Party and 12.89% of Colorado Party, among others, which required a second round to elect the presidential formula.
+There, Broad Front got elected 15 of 30 seats in the Senate, coming close to getting absolute majority in this chamber (which at the end reached when its vice-president was elected).
 In the Representatives chamber got the absolute majority with 50 of 99 members.

 After the second round, won the runoff the presidential formula of Tabaré Vázquez-Raúl Sendic with 53.48% of votes cast against 41.17% of National Party formula of Luis Lacalle Pou-Jorge Larrañaga.
 Therefore, this granted a third government to the Broad Front.